 Table D.14.
-Supports programs hope to have toprepare for future emergencies, as reported earlyduring the COVID-19 pandemic n Percentage Trainings for family services staff to deliver content and services remotely 126 95.2 Trainings for home visitor staff to deliver content and services remotely 126 62.3 Trainings for other staff to deliver content and services remotely 126 92.8 Ability to use Head Start funds more flexibly in times of emergency 126 88.5 Supports to help families more easily access the internet (for example, hardware such as Smartphones or Chromebooks/laptops, MiFi/hotspots) 126 82.8 Supports to help staff more easily access the internet (for example, hardware such as Smartphones or Chromebooks/laptops, MiFi/hotspots) 126 79.0 Aid in developing relationships with local entities 126 34.7 Guidance to create a plan for continuing operations 126 72.4 Other ^a 126 0.9 We do not need additional supports for future emergencies 126 0.0
+Supports programs hope to have to prepare for future emergencies, as reported early during the COVID-19 pandemic n Percentage Trainings for family services staff to deliver content and services remotely 126 95.2 Trainings for home visitor staff to deliver content and services remotely 126 62.3 Trainings for other staff to deliver content and services remotely 126 92.8 Ability to use Head Start funds more flexibly in times of emergency 126 88.5 Supports to help families more easily access the internet (for example, hardware such as Smartphones or Chromebooks/laptops, MiFi/hotspots) 126 82.8 Supports to help staff more easily access the internet (for example, hardware such as Smartphones or Chromebooks/laptops, MiFi/hotspots) 126 79.0 Aid in developing relationships with local entities 126 34.7 Guidance to create a plan for continuing operations 126 72.4 Othera 126 0.9 We do not need additional supports for future emergencies 126 0.0

-Note: Statistics are weighted to represent all Head Start programs.
 The n column in this table includes unweighted sample sizes to identify the number of programs with valid data on the construct.
-Spring 2020 data were collected from June 2, 2020 to July 17, 2020, during the COVID-19 pandemic.